meza/agent-docs/CodeQuality.md

 When state exists, its scope and lifecycle are clear.
 Global mutable state is absent or explicitly isolated.
 Data flows through parameters and return values.
 Side effects are visible in function signatures or naming conventions.

+#### No Action at a Distance

+Hidden side effects and implicit coupling create action at a distance.
+They produce order dependence, surprising interactions, and fragile tests that must recreate hidden setup.
+They prevent local reasoning because a reader has to search outside the current scope to understand what a call really does.

+Local reasoning is a first-class design goal.
+Dependencies and side effects are obvious in interfaces and naming, and explicit data flow is preferred over hidden mutation.

 #### Visible Assumptions

 When code depends on conditions it cannot verify—environmental constraints, upstream guarantees, timing assumptions—those assumptions are stated.
 The reader knows what must be true for the code to work correctly.